 You can find zero-proof spirits at specialty shops and online.
 Here are a few of the best zero-proof whiskeys on the market (affiliate links):

-- Ritual whiskey alternative is my favorite.
+- Ritual whiskey alternative (affiliate link) is my favorite.
 (I’m an affiliate but I would recommend it anyway!)
 This non-alcoholic spirit has flavors of vanilla, stone fruit and sugar.

 - Spiritless Kentucky 74 is a non-alcoholic bourbon that’s made in Kentucky and has notes of caramel, vanilla, and oak.